zain13337/adobe-c2pa-js/README.md

-# CAI JavaScript SDK
+# C2PA JavaScript SDK

 This library aims to make viewing and verifying C2PA metadata in the browser as easy as possible.

-For more information, please view the documentation at https://js-sdk.contentauthenticity.org/.
+For more information, please view the documentation at https://opensource.contentauthenticity.org/docs/introduction#javascript-sdk.